emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does use a custom movie-web player. ✔️

 ***
-## FlickyStream
+## VidBox
 ### Score: 25/26
 1. Streams load very fast. ✔️
-1. The content is 1080p+ and allows switching to lower quality. ✔️
+1. Content is 1080p, and can be lowered. ✔️
-1. Finds popular things with no issue, including older content. ✔️
+1. Good for both new and old content. ✔️
-1. Has 12 sources and does auto-switch if one fails. ✔️
+1. Has 18 english + 6 non eng, and a few have server auto-switch if one fails. ✔️
-1. Site does have episode auto-next (vidlinkpro server). ✔️
+1. Site does have episode auto-next (servers echo + vidfast). ✔️
-1. Site has good UI, feels modern, shows results as you type. ✔️
+1. Sites UI is fine but has room for improvement. ⚠️
-1. Has built in subs for most content. ✔️
+1. Has built in subs for most content and allows you to upload your own and make adjustments. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site does have continue watching, but can't be synced across devices. ⚠️
+1. Site has watch lists and history, and you can login to sync them across devices. ✔️
-1. Gives recommendations on movie pages + has AI recommendation bot. ✔️
+1. Site has good sorting options, franchise collections, and a AI recommendation bot. ✔️
 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom player (first player). ✔️